Football returns in a helter-skelter six-day period before it slinks off into a corner to let the international teams wreak havoc on the squad.

 Which is going to be crucial between now and Christmas.
 We have two international breaks which serve almost as a rest for the players.
 In those ten days, the clubs would play four games instead of just two so there is some light relief for the squad.
 Strange how so many nations manage to screw up players fitness in that time though.

 Three points tonight takes the club into seventh place and to edge of where we ought to finish this season: anywhere between 4th and 7th.
 It could be third if Chelsea underperform but I don’t think so.
 We’re in a period where gaining a little momentum is imperative before a tough November.
-Going into the fixtures against Tottenham and Manchester City with a winning run is crucial.
+Going into the fixtures against Tottenham and Manchester City with a winning run is crucial if we’re to be at the races on the sports betting sites.

 It’s Brain Against Brawn